jutge-org/pil-turtle/README.md

 - `turtle_pil` is not pixel-by-pixel compatible with `turtle`, this is not its goal.
 However it tries to provide the same functionalities to the implemented operations.
 For instance, the `write` command uses different font and size parameters.

-- Colors are specified in a slightly different way: Colors can be given by a string as described in https://pillow.readthedocs.io/en/stable/reference/ImageColor.html or as an RBG tuple of integers in the 0-255 range.
+- Colors are specified in a slightly different but richer way: Colors can be given by a string as described in https://pillow.readthedocs.io/en/stable/reference/ImageColor.html or as an RBG tuple of integers in the 0-255 range.
 Here are some examples for the orange color:

     - `'Orange'`